 Speaking of blue top steering boxes, they have been in the industry since 1986.
 They are established in North Dakota.
 After an ex-employee of RedHead purchased the company, it started to up its game.
 It provides services across the United States.
 However, compared to RedHead, it doesn’t manufacture steering boxes for a wide range of vehicles.

-Both the gear boxes have been striving to provide better build quality.
+Both gearboxes have been striving to provide better build quality.
 The Redhead steering box surface looks highly polished.
 And its effective sector shaft seals are installed on the Lathe machine.
 Therefore, the seals have proper edges and prevent oil or fluid leakage.
 Redhead has upgraded their control valves to improve the steering system.

 Blue Top maintains OEM specifications while manufacturing seals.
 And they use those seals from three different companies.
 They have configured lip seals so that the fluid does not come in contact with contaminants.